 Your health care team or doctor is your primary resource for getting the care you need to live well with diabetes.
 Your treatment may include:

 Medicine.
 Whether or not you need medicine to help treat your diabetes depends on your symptoms, complications, blood sugar and other issues.

 Lifestyle changes.
 There is no “ diabetes diet” to follow.
 But if you have diabetes, consult a dietitian to learn how food affects your blood sugar.
 Talk with your GP or diabetes nurse about weight loss if you're overweight and how to safely incorporate exercise into your daily routine.

 Monitoring your diabetes.
-Your doctors can teach you how to monitor your blood sugar and show you what to do to avoid highs and lows.
+Your diabetes healthcare team can teach you how to monitor your blood sugar and show you what to do to avoid highs and lows.

 3. Track your diabetes numbers

 Diabetes increases your risk of conditions that may affect your eyes, nerves, heart, teeth and more.
 This is why you may want to keep track of your diabetes numbers.

 HbA1c.
 This test measures your average blood sugar over the last 6 to 12 weeks.
 Your target will be set with your diabetes team to manage your HbA1c without risking low blood sugar.

 Blood pressure.
 If you have diabetes, you are at a greater risk of developing high blood pressure, which can lead to other serious conditions.
-To be certain that your blood pressure is at a healthy rate, have it checked at least annually and more frequently if advised to do so.
+To be certain that your blood pressure is at a healthy level, have it checked at least annually and more frequently if advised to do so.